mjhaskell/ubuntu-setup/instructions/install_windows.md

 2. [Create Partition Table](#create-partition-table)
 3. [Install Windows](#)

+Note that you will need a Product Key (license) to use Windows unless you already have Windows installed on the machine; in that case, it will know that you had/have a licence when you reinstall Windows.

 ## Create Installation Media (USB)
 You probably need to be on a Windows machine to do this (although it might be possible with Wine).
 Follow